Contact

 Research interests

-• Developing/Designing novel high-performance composites and structures
+• Composites and structures

-• Process mechanics - (micro)structure - performance relationships
+• Process - (micro)structure - function relationships

 View full research profile and publications